 The Will must name the Executor, Beneficiaries and the Testator, and the witnesses must sign the Will.

 The Will must be in writing.
 However, some states accept holographic (handwritten) or nuncupative (oral) Wills, under special circumstances like the Testator serving in active duty in the military.

 Types of Wills

-Besides naming beneficiaries, the complex will names guardians, creates trusts, as well as plans for business succession and asset protection.
-This will handles the complex matters around family structures and asset distribution.
+Besides naming beneficiaries, the Complex Will names guardians, creates trusts, as well as plans for business succession and asset protection.
+This Will addresses the complex matters around family structures and asset distribution.

-You can change or update your will at any time if your family situation changes (getting kids, marrying or divorcing), if someone named in the will passes away, if you move to a different state, if you buy or sell assets, if you change your legal name, or if you change your opinions on asset distribution.
+You can change or update your Will at any time if your family situation changes (having kids, marrying or divorcing), if someone named in the Will passes away, if you move to a different state, if you buy or sell assets, if you change your legal name, or if you change your opinions on asset distribution.